tlklein/mongodb-data-platform-project/README.md

 ## Project Overview

-A full-stack data platform (MEVN) that models how Community Health Workers (CHWs) manage events, client data, and service sign-ups.
+This project is a full-stack data platform (MEVN) that models how Community Health Workers (CHWs) manage events, client data, and service sign-ups.
 This iteration refactors a prototype into a maintainable, production-minded application with role-based access, dynamic service management, and interactive visualizations.

-### Problem

-Prototype code lacked maintainability, feature extensibility, and production-ready data flows.
-The app needed secure user access, dynamic service management, and dashboard analytics to be useful for real-world CHW workflows.

-### Solution

-Refactored the frontend to **Vue Composition API**, implemented secure authentication and role-based access, converted hardcoded services into CRUD-backed endpoints, and added dashboard visualizations that surface actionable metrics.
+This project transformed an academic prototype into a production-ready data platform by addressing maintainability, security, and real-world usability gaps.
+The frontend was refactored to the Vue Composition API to improve code organization and extensibility, while secure authentication with role-based access control enabled differentiated Viewer and Editor workflows.
+Static service data was replaced with fully dynamic CRUD-backed APIs, and interactive dashboard visualizations were added to surface actionable client and event metrics.

+The result is a more maintainable, extensible, and analytics-driven application aligned with real-world Community Health Worker workflows.

+## Team

+- Joanna Macedo - Contributor
+- Trinity Klein - Contributor
+- Maria Abejide - Contributor

+(Previous contributors: Jeremy Griffith, Edwin Charly, Elliot Farmer Garcia, Agatha Molski, Chris Blanco)

+## Deliverables

+All deliverables can be found in the 'Documentation' Folder.
+All deliverables are completed in the 'Functional Specification Document', with a project timeline in the same folder.

+Key sections included are as follows:

+Functional
+- Secure authentication & authorization
+- CRUD service management APIs
+- Interactive dashboard visualizations

+UI
+- User-friendly login & navigation
+- Service management pages and responsive chart components

+Documentation
+- Use case and user-flow diagrams
+- Development timeline and milestone notes
+- Backend & frontend README with run instructions

 ### Tech Stack